 Estate Taxes Are Complicated

 Currently, the estate tax exemption is over $11 million.
-But these rules are constantly changing.
-This constant variation in the estate tax rules is difficult for seasoned attorneys to keep up with, let alone people lacking professional help.
-While they may not have a crystal ball telling them what will happen with the tax code in the future, an estate planning attorney can help you draft your plan to hedge against future changes in the estate tax laws.
+While estate planning attorneys may not have a crystal ball telling them what will happen with the tax code in the future, they can help you draft your plan to hedge against future changes in the estate tax laws.

 Lost Opportunities